Our Scientific Focus

 - Development of studies and tests to evaluate visual function in patients with GA due to AMD

-- Further understanding of the relationship between GA and neovascular AMD
+- Further understanding of the relationship between GA and neovascularization in AMD

 - Real world effectiveness of pegcetacoplan in patients with GA due to AMD

-- Effectiveness and safety of pegcetacoplan in patients with GA and secondary to AMD with clinical features (phenotypes) not assessed in clinical trials (including but not limited to: bilateral GA patients treated in both eyes; GA patients with lesions approximately 200 microns or further from the foveal center)
+- Effectiveness and safety of pegcetacoplan in patients with GA due to AMD with clinical features (phenotypes) not assessed in clinical trials (including but not limited to bilateral GA patients treated in both eyes; GA patients with lesions approximately 200 microns or further from the foveal center)

 - Effectiveness and safety of pegcetacoplan in GA due to AMD with different dosing intervals and dose escalation or de-escalation